How to be an out of network vision provider

 Claim filing also changes when you’re an out-of-network provider.
 You have a few options:

-- Have your patients pay for care and ask them to file their vision insurance claims.
+Have your patients pay for care and ask them to file their vision plan claims.

 Filing paper out-of-network claim forms